jaemily-gc/jaemily-gc/README.md

 - 👋 Hi, I’m Jaemily.

-- 👀 A member and a Junior Software Engineer in Trivut, DevJedis Group.
+- 👀 A member and a Junior Software Engineer in Trivut, DevJedis group.
 - 🌱 The developer of My Tags Zone and Wedding Call RSVP App.
 - 💞️ I’m looking to have my extra time utilized.
 - 📫 Maybe I can work for/with you.